Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ##### xpub support (since Mar 6th 2019)

+* v.b5 - Jun 19th
+    * Added support for Groestlcoin
+    * Fixed a bug where some addresses were missing if there were huge gaps between used address (according the BIP44 / BIP32 standards the maximum gap is currently set to 20).
+Thanks to the Groestlcoin team for providing us with some great xpub examples.
+    * Fixed a bug where some of xpubs containing a very large set of addresses (>100) returned a 500 error.
 * v.b4 - May 24th
     * Added support for Dash
 * v.b3 - Apr 2nd